glimmerphoenix/rmd-latex-advanced/README.md

 * One of my favourite references to learn LaTeX is ["The Not So Short Introduction to LaTeX 2e"](https://tobi.oetiker.ch/lshort/lshort.pdf).
-It may take you a bit more than the 139 minutes shown on its front page, but I always find it an excellent resource to get a solid understanding of LaTeX principles, tools, work flow and important packages.
+It may take you a bit more than the 139 minutes it says on its front page, but I always find it an excellent resource to get a solid understanding of LaTeX principles, tools, work flow and important packages.
 It also includes relevant information about [`pdflatex`](https://www.overleaf.com/learn/latex/Articles%2FThe_TeX_family_tree:_LaTeX,_pdfTeX,_XeTeX,_LuaTeX_and_ConTeXt#pdfTeX)